MetinUnlu/MetinUnlu/README.md

 # Welcome to My GitHub Page!

-Hello, I'm Metin, a Data Scientist with a solid foundation in engineering and a keen interest in extracting meaningful insights from data.
+Hello, I'm Metin, a Data Scientist with a solid foundation in engineering and a keen interest in extracting insights from data.
 I am currently pursuing my Master's in Data Science at the University of Verona, Italy.
-My journey in the world of data is underpinned by a robust background in Mechanical Engineering from Cukurova University, where I also delved into Robotics.
+My journey in the world of data is underpinned by an industrial background in Mechanical Engineering and Robotics.

 ## My Professional Landscape